parrotgeek1/Cross-Species_Gene_Finder/README.md

+# Important Notice
+Development of Cross-Species Gene Finder is now discontinued.
+It no longer works with NCBI's API as of 2019-09-10.
+Major changes would be required to restore its functionality.
+Pull requests doing so are welcome.

 # Cross-Species Gene Finder
 Open source Java tool which searches for similar genes across species using the NCBI database.

 Used in [this research project](https://github.com/parrotgeek1/CrossSpeciesGeneFinder/raw/main/TvedteGradRetreatPosterSp16.pdf) by Eric Tvedte at the University of Iowa.

 The resulting research paper is here: https://academic.oup.com/jhered/article/108/7/791/3978731

-# Verified to NOT be working with NCBI's API as of 2019-09-10.
-I am attempting to fix it, but major changes are required.

 # [Download (.jar)](https://github.com/parrotgeek1/CrossSpeciesGeneFinder/raw/main/CSGF.jar)
 Double-click CSGF.jar to start.
 You will be given instructions.
 Java is required.